raphael-proust/OGL-SRD5/pages/07.equipment/default.md

 **_Mess Kit._** This tin box contains a cup and simple cutlery.
 The box clamps together, and one side can be used as a cooking pan and the other as a plate or shallow bowl.

 **_Oil._** Oil usually comes in a clay flask that holds 1 pint.
-As an action, you can splash the oil in this flask onto a creature within 5 feet of you or throw it up to 20 feet, shattering it on impact.
+As an action, you can splash the oil in this flask onto a creature within 1.5m of you or throw it up to 6m, shattering it on impact.
 Make a ranged attack against a target creature or object, treating the oil as an improvised weapon.
 On a hit, the target is covered in oil.
 If the target takes any fire damage before the oil dries (after 1 minute), the target takes an additional 5 fire damage from the burning oil.
-You can also pour a flask of oil on the ground to cover a 5-foot-square area, provided that the surface is level.
+You can also pour a flask of oil on the ground to cover a 1.5m-square area, provided that the surface is level.
 If lit, the oil burns for 2 rounds and deals 5 fire damage to any creature that enters the area or ends its turn in the area.
 A creature can take this damage only once per turn.

 **_Poison, Basic._** You can use the poison in this vial to coat one slashing or piercing weapon or up to three pieces of ammunition.
 Applying the poison takes an action.
 A creature hit by the poisoned weapon or ammunition must make a DC 10 Constitution saving throw or take 1d4 poison damage.
 Once applied, the poison retains potency for 1 minute before drying.